-Overnight and daytime testing is performed on an outpatient basis at one of our Sleep/Wake Disorders Center locations.
+Overnight and daytime testing is performed on an outpatient basis at Community sleep centers.
 Patients are monitored in comfortable private bedrooms that resemble upscale hotel rooms.
 Special equipment will record information about brain waves, breathing, heart rate and oxygen level while the patient sleeps.
 The measuring devices do not cause any discomfort or disrupt sleep.

 On the day of your test

 - Bring your usual sleeping attire and personal items (books, magazines, videos, etc.) you would like.